Orelab/robot-arm/README.md

 Finally, install the Arduino sketch :
  - open the Arduino IDE
- - open the file robot-arm.ino
+ - open the file arduino-arm.ino
  - select the correct board (Tools > Board > Arduino/Genuino Uno)
  - select the USB port of your board (Tools > Port > /dev/xxxx)
  - upload the program (Sketch > Upload)